-- quantity and quality standards42 - ensuring the stormwater drainage system has regard to the safety of pedestrians and maintains pedestrian access to and from the foreshore during storm events, ensuring key pedestrian paths are not used for the conveyance of overland flow - w using wherever possible a gravity flow system for subsurface drainage, incorporating standby pumps.
-If no emergency overland flow path exists from the pump / storage location, then the surrounding surface levels and design must cater for the conveyance of the 100 year average recurrence interval design storm event.
+- disposing of stormwater with regard to average recurrence intervals in a manner appropriate to the importance of the site, the adjacent buildings, the use of the public realm and the severity of potential damage to property, loss of amenity, illness or injury that would result from the failure of the system - designing the stormwater drainage " system to comply with relevant quantity and quality standards53 - ensuring the stormwater drainage system has regard to the safety of pedestrians and maintains pedestrian access to and from the foreshore during storm events, ensuring key pedestrian paths are not used for the conveyance of overland flow - using wherever possible a gravity flow system for subsurface drainage, incorporating standby pumps.
+If no emergency overland flow path exists from the pump/ storage location, then the surrounding surface levels and design must cater for the conveyance of the 100 year average recurrence interval design storm event.